EmpryoEmpryo.beta

 Settings

-Theme, window (opacity, blur, vibrancy, density, motion), intelligence depth, add-ons, and general options.
+Theme, window (opacity, blur, vibrancy, density, motion, map frame rate and GPU), intelligence depth, add-ons, and general options.

 Keys